Proposal AI

-Proposal AI is a revolutionary concept that looks at real live data in your industry and makes suggested changes to give you the highest conversion rate possible.
+Our document checker looks at real live data in your industry and makes suggested changes to give you the highest conversion rate possible.

 You'll see 3 blocks made up of targeted suggestions or even a pat on the back if you already got something right.
 You'll have the opportunity to go back and improve your proposal before sending it.